 Emma’s “Three Ts” for Reducing Pressure

-I baked these cookies last night.
+I baked some cookies last night.

 They’re really good.